“Ssh, don’t tell anyone. Put it in the vault!”

 Secretive Fiction Writing Prompts

-Think about the secrets in books like The Da Vinci Code or in films like The Usual Suspects — secrets that shock you or make you think about the world in new ways.
+Think about the secrets in books like The Da Vinci Code — secrets that shock you or make you think about the world in new ways.
 Try to come up with some interesting secrets for your fiction.
 Use the fiction writing prompts below to write a scene, a whole story, or to come up with some really great character traits or plot twists.

 - A character is harboring a secret that is preventing him or her from fulfilling a true desire.